ucdavisdatalab/Spatial_SQL/README.md

 WHERE ST_Contains(watersheds.geom, flowlines.geom);
 ```

-Your table should look just like your *flowlines* table, but we've added the *NAME* column from our *watersheds* table (but called it "Watershed_Name" because this will make more sense if we needed to use the this data later and didn't remember where this information came from.
+Your table should look just like your *flowlines* table, but we've added the *NAME* column from our *watersheds* table (but called it "Watershed_Name" because this will make more sense if we needed to use the this data later and didn't remember where this information came from).

 ST_Contains tells us if a line is completely within a particular watersheds polygon.
 How would you change this query to identify which watershed each line *intersects* rather than is *contained by*?
 Hint: [SpatiaLite Function Reference List](http://www.gaia-gis.it/gaia-sins/spatialite-sql-4.2.0.html)

+### Adding a Query to QGIS
+You don't have to save a query as a table to view it in QGIS.
+Sometimes you just want to see the results, but don't need to keep a table that you might not need later.
+Let's see the spatial join we just did in the QGIS map canvas:

+1. After you run the code to do the spatial join above, you will see a check box below the table that says *Load as new layer*.
+Click in the box to check it off.
+New options will appear.
+1. Check the box next to *Geometry column* and select *geom* from the list.
+1. Fill in the *Layer name (prefix)* with "Flowlines in Watersheds".
+1. Click the *Load* button.
+It may take it a few minutes to load because the flowlines layer is large.

+Now you have access to the *Layer Properties* and all the other tools you might use with any other vector layer in QGIS.
+For fun, let's style this layer:

+1. Open up the *Layer Properties* (right click on the layer in the *Layers Panel* and select *Properties*).
+1. Click on the *Symbology* tab.
+1. Instead of *Single Symbol*, let's pick *Categorized* from the top drop-down menu.
+1. For the *Column*, pick *Watershed_Name*
+1. Click the *Classify* button near the bottom.
+1. Finally, click *OK* to close the dialog and apply our changes.

 ## Spatial Analysis:
-Not surprisingly, you can do more than just get lengths and areas of existing geometries, or change projections.
+Not surprisingly, you can use a spatial database to do more than just get lengths and areas of existing geometries, or change projections.

 ### Distance